-- Establish and lead an internationally recognised programme of innovative research in data driven bioscience, genomics, computational biology or synthetic biology.
-Our current research portfolio can be viewed at: earlham.ac.uk/science-division - Build and manage a research group including the training of postgraduate students - Contribute to an inclusive and collegiate culture at the Earlham Institute, based on research excellence, integrity and respect - Foster strong and mutually beneficial relationships and collaborations within the Earlham Institute, with other academic institutions and with industry, government and the wider stakeholders - Supporting translation of research into applications that can deliver solutions to industrial challenges, and deliver impact - Obtain external financial support for your research programme and effectively manage your research budgets and funding
+- Establish and lead an internationally recognised programme of innovative research in systems / synthetic biology, computational biology, applied AI/ML, or molecular biology technology development. - Build, manage, and develop a team of research staff and students. - Contribute to an inclusive and collegiate culture at the Earlham Institute. - Foster strong and mutually beneficial relationships and collaborations at the Earlham Institute, other academic institutions including those on the Norwich Research Park and with industry, Government, and the wider community. - Obtain external financial support for your research programme and effectively manage your research funding.